James F. Clark, Sr. (1889-1942)

-Because his memories of the war never left him, he suffred from severe "post traumatic stress syndrome" (PTSD) that resulted in chronic nightmares, during which he would roam the house at night in his sleep, reliving the horrors of the war in his dreams, looking for Germans to kill.
-At these times, Louise would grab little Jimmy from his crib, and the two of them would hide together under the bed until nightmares were over.
-During waking hours, loud noises reminded him of past battles.
-Once, when opening the front door to his house on Wilder Avenue, a dynamite blast two or three blocks away caused him to shake uncontrollably.
+Because his memories of the war never left him, he suffred from severe "post traumatic stress syndrome" (PTSD) that resulted in chronic nightmares, during which he would roam the house at night while in his sleep, reliving the horrors of the war in his dreams, and looking for Germans to kill.
+During these episodes, Louise would grab little Jimmy from his crib, and the two of them would hide together under the bed until the nightmares were over.
+During waking hours, loud noises reminded him of past battles, and once, when opening the front door to his house on Wilder Avenue, a dynamite blast two or three blocks away caused him to shake uncontrollably.
 Another time a string of firecrackers that someone threw behind him caused the same reaction.

 Even though James, Sr. was a Democrat, and his brother-in-law Maurice de Harne a Republican, he and Maurice were very close friends.
 James in fact often spent the night visiting Maurice and his wife Helen at their Wahiawa home in the central part of the island.
 It was on one such visit that James rose early on the morning of Dec.
 7, 1941 to see Japanese planes flying over the mountains on the leeward side of the island.
 Realizing that Oahu was under attack, he raced home in his car, bombs exploding on either side of the road, to get to his wife and son, driving past Pearl Harbor just as the battleship U.S.S.
 Arizona blew up and sank.
 Fortunately, Louise and Jimmy were safe at home when he arrived there, Jimmy watching the attack from the roof of their house.